 Periodontitis is the medical term for gum disease.
 This common infection damages soft tissue and bone around teeth.
 It can even disrupt the alveolar bone without proper treatment, leading to bone loss.

 Periodontitis can be quite the cause for concern when untreated.
 Understanding the causes, treatment options, and other factors can help your overall dental health.
-We here at Valley Ridge Dental Centre encourage regular dental check-ups to prevent this disease, but there are still some warning signs you can catch on your own.
+Our dentist in NW Calgary encourages regular dental check-ups to prevent this disease, but there are still some warning signs you can catch on your own.

 Here, we dive into everything you need to know about how to recognize, prevent, and treat periodontitis.